 Are sororities divided into age groups?

 Each of the three chapters has a house!
-There is no housing requirement for new members regardless of sorority, but if you are interested in living in the house that is an option that will likely be easily available!
-Be sure to ask sisters any questions about living in the house you might have during recruitment, but there are definitely spots available for living in the houses during the 2019-2020 academic year!
+There is no housing requirement for new members regardless of sorority, but if you are interested in living in the house that is an option that will likely be easily available for your Junior and Senior years!
+Be sure to ask sisters any questions about living in the house you might have during recruitment!

 Due to the new tiered housing system Tufts will be implementing come Fall 2019, the prices of will vary from a general on campus dorm-style room.
 Prices can be found here: http://students.tufts.edu/student-affairs/residential-life/campus-housing.